 - Equivalency fallacy.
 Take the example above, where churches who use their lawful I. R. S. exemption are labeled as collaborators with an evil government.
 This makes the normal, everyday actions of Christians who live in this age with cooperation with the devil.

-- Thin end of the wedge.
-One blogger states: “Here in America the persecution of Christians has not yet reached the feverish pitch as in other parts of the world.
+- Thin end of the wedge fallacy.
+The Jeremiah Project states: “Here in America the persecution of Christians has not yet reached the feverish pitch as in other parts of the world.
 There is still a Constitution that protects them and allows them to freely practice their faith.”
+They repeat the gossip about Obama setting up labor camps and putting all Christians on a terrorist list.
 Notice the nice use of the phrase “not yet.”
 The implication: American Christians are a persecuted people, and it’s only a matter of time before they burn down your church or throw you into prison.
 Sometimes they allude to the church in Nazi Germany: it got bad little by little, and then it was really bad!
 Therefore if it is a little bad now, we too must be on our way to fascism.

 - Root Cause Fallacy.
 As a kid, I listened to a radio preacher who daily preached against Communism.
 The problem with this reverend was that he found commies under every stone.
-For months he fought a battle against the local government, which required that all houses of worship have an escape system with emergency doors and proper fire stairs.
+For months he fought a battle against the local government, which required that all houses of worship, like other buildings where crowds gather, have an escape system with emergency doors and proper fire stairs.
 This man refused to obey the law and went to court, since to follow the fire code was in his mind caving in to State Control of the Church.
-The communists were out to get him, and they were using the fire code as their weapon!
+The communists were out to get him, and the fire code was their foot in the door!

 - The Misuse of Bible Prophecy.
 America is heading toward Globalism; or a Cashless Economy; or a New World Order, as prophesied in Bible.
 Typically, the sitting American President is suspected to be the antichrist.
-President Obama is an easy target, since someone with an overactive imagination could accuse him of being a closet Marxist and a secret Muslim.
+President Obama is an easy target, since someone with an overactive imagination could accuse him of being all sorts of things (like the Texas politician who claimed inside information that Obama was a gay prostitute in order to pay for his drug habit), or being a closet Marxist and a secret Muslim and a Nazi and a New Ager (believe me, these loyalties don’t mix – I challenge anyone to show me a single historical example of a New Age Gay Drug-addled Marxist Nazi Jihadist).
 But let’s not have short memories.
 Only a couple of years ago, plenty of Christians thought that George W. Bush was the instrument of Satan; and many more felt the same way about his father when he was in office.
-The idea: persecution is right around the corner, and it’s up to the preacher to rebel against the government now, before things get too bad.
+The idea: persecution has to be right around the corner, and it’s up to the preacher to rebel against the government now, before things get too bad.
 This too is play-acting.

-After the sinking of the Titanic, newspapers discovered a strange trend: people stepped up and claimed to be Titanic survivors, going so far as to tell details of which lifeboat they were in and what clothes they wore and how the ship looked when it went under the sea.
-But when investigated, many people had not been on the ship, were nowhere near the sea, and some had never crossed the ocean at all.
+After the sinking of the Titanic, newspapers discovered a strange trend: there were individuals who were stepping up, claiming to be Titanic survivors, going so far as to tell details of which lifeboat they were in and what clothes they wore and how the ship looked when it went under the sea.
+But when investigated, many of them had not been on the ship, were nowhere near the sea at the time, and some had never crossed the ocean at all.
 Some of these fakers were looking for money and fame; but others seem to have been swept up in their own fantasies, creating a story about their survival that became part of their personality.
+In the same way, at least one person claimed to have escaped the WTC attack on 9-11 and that her beloved fiance had been killed when the other tower fell.
+She became a celebrity survivor – until it was discovered she was not in New York at the time, but in Spain.
+Her story is told in the fascinating documentary “The Woman Who Wasn’t There.”

 There is a scene from the movie “Jaws” that perfectly illustrates my point.
 Shark-chasers Quint and Hooper swap stories of how they were bitten by sharks or got other scars.
-Sheriff Brody (in the center) thinks about showing his appendix scar and then thinks better about it.
-Brody has the sense to keep quiet and listen, providing an example of sobriety and balance.
+Sheriff Brody (in the center) is about to show off his appendix scar and then thinks better about it.
+Brody has the sense to keep quiet and listen, providing us American Christians with an example of sobriety and balance.

 * Note: I take these numbers for purposes of illustration from organizations who support the martyrs; some think the actual numbers are lower.
 They may not be scientifically verifiable and I do not necessarily vouch for them.